Introducing Absolute Quantities¶

 Adding a delta to an absolute quantity (e.g., \(10\ \mathrm{kg} + (-2\ \mathrm{kg})\))

-which will check the non-negativity precondition at runtime and may fail if the value
+which checks the non-negativity precondition at runtime and may fail if the value is

-is negative.
-This approach ensures that negative results are always intentional and
+negative.
+This ensures that negative results are always intentional and checked,

 Adding an absolute quantity or delta to a point yields a point shifted by the given amount.